ynloultratech/graphql-bundle/doc/content/07_Advanced/03_Endpoints.md

              path: /
  ````

-> The order of endpoints matter, endpoints works like routes, and the first endpoint matching
+>>> The order of endpoints matter, endpoints works like routes,
-the given criteria with current request is used.
+and the first endpoint matching with the given criteria and the incoming request will be used.

 # Usage